Harshik97/idl-nncompress/README.md

 ### Project Dependencies
 tensorflow, tensorflow-model-optimization, keras, nltk, numpy, pickle, PIL, requests, BytesIO

+### Dataset
+For this project, we train our model on the [flickr8k dataset](https://www.kaggle.com/adityajn105/flickr8k)

 ### Results
-Performance comparison between baseline model and the quantized encoder quantized decoder image captioning models with VGG16 encoder and LSTM decoder.
+Performance comparison between baseline model and the quantized encoder quantized decoder model.
+The baseline image captioning model has VGG16 encoder and LSTM decoder and is trained on the flickr8k dataset.

 Models | BLEU Score | Model Size(MB) | Inference time for 2000 samples(mins)
 -------|------------|----------------|--------------------------------------